maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 ## Conclusion and thoughts

-This setup won't prevent a determined adversary from removing the SD card and tampering with anything on the boot partition (the kernel; the initramfs; the firmware), nor does it prevent hardware level attacks.
+This setup won't prevent a determined adversary from removing the microSD card and tampering with anything on the boot partition (the kernel; the initramfs; the firmware), nor does it prevent hardware level attacks.
 An attacker could theoretically leverage these to obtain the encryption